Robert Muldoon: Colonels' Coup

 Following the loss of the East Coast Bays by-election, Muldoon faced an abortive attempt in October–November 1980 to oust him as leader.
 Known as the Colonels' Coup after its originators—Jim Bolger, Jim McLay and Derek Quigley—it aimed to replace Muldoon with his more economically liberal deputy, Brian Talboys.
 Muldoon, who was overseas at the time, saw the plotters off with relative ease, especially since Talboys himself was a reluctant draftee.
-No other serious challenge to his leadership occurred in his years as Prime Minister until after the 1984 election.
+No other serious challenge to his leadership occurred in his years as prime minister until after the 1984 election.

 Springbok Tour

 Professing a belief that politics should not interfere with sport, Muldoon resisted pressure to bar the 1981 tour by the Springboks, the national rugby union squad of apartheid-era South Africa.
 By allowing "the Tour", Muldoon was accused of breaking the 1977 Gleneagles Agreement (to form a common policy on sporting with South Africa amongst the Commonwealth, signed after the boycott of the Montreal Olympics in 1976).
 Muldoon noted, however, that the Gleneagles Agreement had been amended and, in an article in The Times, that he had not broken the Gleneagles Agreement because "New Zealand and subsequently other countries made it clear that they could not subscribe to an agreement which required them to abrogate the freedoms of their sportsmen and prohibit sporting contacts".
 "The Tour", as it has become known, provoked massive public demonstrations and some of the worst social schisms New Zealand has ever seen.
 Muldoon came down firmly on the pro-Tour side, arguing that sport and politics should be kept separate.
 He argued that his refusal to ban the Springboks was anti-authoritarian, leaving it up to individual consciences whether to play sports with representatives of apartheid.
-He also argued that allowing their rugby team to tour did not mean supporting apartheid, any more than playing a Soviet Union team meant supporting Communism.
+He also argued that allowing their rugby team to tour did not mean supporting apartheid.